mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 *************

 The front gateway was a massive arch built into the five-story building and nearly half the height.
 The edges were trimmed with two forged iron columns, branching and twisting elegantly into ornate patterns that cast floral shadows against the marble.
-I felt my jaw tensing up, and my belly was in knots, but I reminded myself of the note, of Jes, and of the Throngia who were counting on me.
+I felt my jaw tensing up, and my belly was in knots, but I reminded myself of the note, of Žesse, and of the Throngia who were counting on me.
 Turning back was not an option.

 We approached the base of the gateway where a male and female guard in woven stranded-steel armor stood in front.
 "Name and business," the female guard requested in an uninterested tone.